funfunky/own_website2/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a Postdoc in the Department of Psychology and Behavioural Sciences at Aarhus University.
+I am a Postdoc at the <a href="https://psy.au.dk/cibp/researchers">Centre for Integrative Business Psychology</a> in the Department of Psychology and Behavioural Sciences at Aarhus University.
 Prior to that, I finished my PhD at the University of Copenhagen (2017-2020).

 Key scientific areas:
 - Individual and situational predictors of antisocial behaviors, such as dishonesty,